Raw materials make up a crucial part of the supply chain for organizations across all sectors of the global economy.

 Unlike Horizons HZU ETF, Horizons HBD ETF seeks investment results that correspond to twice the performance of gold futures contracts issued by financial institutions in the opposite direction of its performance.

 It is not an ideal ETF to own during inflationary markets because it moves in the opposite direction of gold’s performance.
-The fund is also costly, with an MER of 1.64%.
+The fund is also costly, with a very high MER.

 Horizons BetaPro Crude Oil Leveraged Daily Bull ETF (HOU) is another energy ETF issued by Horizons ETFs that offers you exposure to the performance of crude oil.
 The fund does not invest in publicly listed Canadian energy companies.